DiceTechnology/hls.js/api-extractor/report/hls.js.api.md

 // Warning: (ae-missing-release-tag) "BasePlaylistController" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class BasePlaylistController implements NetworkComponentAPI {
+export class BasePlaylistController extends Logger implements NetworkComponentAPI {
     constructor(hls: Hls, logPrefix: string);
     // (undocumented)
     protected canLoad: boolean;